digitalocean/terraform-provider-digitalocean/website/docs/d/container_registry.html.md

 The following arguments are supported:

 * `name` - (Required) The name of the container registry.
 * `write` - (Optional) Boolean  to retrieve read/write credentials, suitable for use with the Docker client or in a CI system.
+Defaults to false.

 ## Attributes Reference